mnorin/ba.sh/README.md

 - Simpler mental model
 - Sufficient for bash's use cases (remember, it's not a general purpose language)
 - This avoids complexity of true inheritance
-- More appropriate fo bash's capabilities
+- More appropriate for bash's capabilities

 ## Weak incapsulation